AndyDeng336462/AAE1001-w1-group-member-/README.md

 # Solutions for Task 1:

-Since the total cost for A321 is lowest in scenario 1, therefore A321 is the solution for scenario 1.
+Since the total cost for A321 is lowest in scenario 1, however, as A320 cannot meet the task requirement (transport 3000 passengers with maximum 12 flights in one week) , therefore A330 is the solution for scenario 1 as A330 has the second lowest cost.

 Since the total cost for A350 is lowest in scenario 2, therefore A350 is the solution for scenario 2.